listen to this article:

 - Single point of failure: When using MPC, cryptographic keys are split between two or more machines, and are never brought together even while in use.
 This prevents a single point of failure where an attacker breaches a machine and makes away with a valuable cryptographic key.

 - Mitigate key misuse: Multiple devices can be required to approve a cryptographic operation, with each device verifying legitimacy of the operation.
-One example of where this is particularly important is in code signing, where a single fraudulent signature can be disastrous.
+One example of where this is particularly important is in code signing, where a single fraudulent signature can be disastrous (more on Code Signing on this white paper).
 Using this approach, it is possible to prevent a code signing operation to take place without a quorum to approve it.
 That quorum can verify that the code was scanned and checked, and that code indeed is supposed to be signed and released at this time.

 Unbound CORE utilizes MPC together with other key stores to provide comprehensive cryptographic infrastructure that is aligned with modern zero-trust environments.